FAIMER logo

 Pakistan

-Dr. Usman Mahboob is an accomplished medical educationalist with more than 75 papers published in peer-reviewed journals.
-He also has authored a book chapter on data collection instruments and facilitated more than 35 workshops.
-Under his supervision, more than 70 students have completed master’s degrees in the last eight years.
-He is also a supervisor for doctorate and fellowship programmes.
-He is an avid researcher and has been principal and co-investigator for nationally and internationally funded projects and has won grants of more than 1.9 million pounds.
+Dr. Usman Mahboob is an accomplished medical educationalist with more than 120 papers published in peer-reviewed journals.
+He has also authored a book chapter on data collection instruments and facilitated over 50 workshops.
+Under his supervision, over 100 students have completed master’s degrees in the last eight years.
+He is also a supervisor for doctorate and fellowship programs.
+He is an avid researcher and has been a principal and co-investigator for nationally and internationally funded projects and has won grants of more than £1.9 million.
 He also is the Associate Editor for BMC Medical Education.

 Project Advisor